How much does it cost to build a marketplace business?

-You’re an aspiring marketplace entrepreneur.
-You’ve read the Practical guide for building an online marketplace business and are ready to get started.
+Marketplace costs are a big question for an aspiring marketplace entrepreneur.
 This article helps you define your initial budget for getting your business off the ground.

 Instead, you are tackling a fragmented market of small providers with a typical marketplace value proposition: offer the small providers an online presence, a solid invoicing tool, and more leads through the marketplace model.
 Meanwhile, your customers benefit from the ability to find all the providers from one place and easily compare them.